Herpes Zoster Infection

 - The rash generally goes away after two to four weeks

 Most people will only experience shingles once, though less than 4 percent will have another episode.
+If you are concerned that you might have shingles, you can try using the Ada app for a free assessment.

 Complications of herpes zoster infection

 Shingles can cause complications if it affects the eye and the ear.
-It can also cause long lasting pain even after the rash has gone.
+It can also cause long-lasting pain even after the rash has gone.

 Herpes zoster ophthalmicus